-Dennis Reese owns this well-known commercial firearms manufacturer.
+Dennis Reese owns this well-known commercial firearms importer and manufacturer.
 The company started business in the mid-1970s.
 They are famous for their production of U.S. military classic handguns and rifles, using the trade name “Springfield Armory,” after the now defunct government arsenal of the same name.

 Over the years, their product line has included the P-9, a pretty well turned out replica of the Czechoslovakian CZ-75 pistol that was the darling of IPSC competition shooters in the 1980's and early 1990's; the SAR-48, which is a semi-automatic version of the FN-FAL battle rifle, so named after the “T-48” prototypes that unsuccessfully competed against the M14 rifle in the mid-1950's and the “M6” survival rifle, a peculiar looking, stack barrel combination rifle/shotgun.

 However, the company is best known for two products, the M1A semi-automatic rifle and the first quality replica of the M1911A1 .45 service pistol that competed directly with Colt.

 My experience with Springfield products goes back to 1978, when I purchased my first M1A.
 I never could justify buying a surplus M1 Garand and bypassed it in favor of the M1A, as they could be had brand new for about the same money as a worn WWII rifle.

 I had owned a succession of bolt-action military rifles, so it was interesting to own a self-loading rifle with a trigger pull easily superior to any of them.
 The sighting equipment, a finely click adjustable unit with protective ears, was likewise a huge improvement over the open barrel sights of the bolt guns.

 Finally, the weight and gas operation of the rifle made recoil something that could be easily tolerated, not simply endured.
 I shot it a bunch and enjoyed it every time I took it out.